ambition-wtf/readme/README.md

 I WILL frequently request changes, it’s nothing personal.
 Hopefully it can be a learning experience, and will save BOTH of us time.

-If ANYTHING is unclear, please ask.
+If ANYTHING is unclear, please ask me.

 #### Standards